SofieMoors/controlcorpus/README.md

 # <p align = center> Witnessing Middle Dutch Textual Traditions.
 Diplomatic Transcriptions of *Dietsche Catoen*, *Scolastica*, and *Karel ende Elegast*</center>

-This dataset results from the research project Constrained (Sofie Moors) funded by the Research Foundation – Flanders (FWO), File Number 1182725N, and Karel ende Elegast in Manuscript and Print (Nicky Voorneveld), funded by the European Union under the Horizon Marie Skłodowska-Curie Doctoral Actions 2021, Project number 101072698 (REBPAF).
+This dataset results from the research project *Constrained* (Sofie Moors) funded by the Research Foundation – Flanders (FWO), File Number 1182725N, and *Karel ende Elegast in Manuscript and Print* (Nicky Voorneveld), funded by the European Union under the Horizon Marie Skłodowska-Curie Doctoral Actions 2021, Project number 101072698 (REBPAF).

 Cite this repository as: [![DOI](https://zenodo.org/badge/719645106.svg)](https://zenodo.org/doi/10.5281/zenodo.10245412)

 This repository holds the code and data accompanying the following paper: Moors, S., Voorneveld, N. & Van Dalen-Oskam, K. (2025).
-"TWitnessing Middle Dutch Textual Traditions.
-Diplomatic Transcriptions of Dietsche Catoen, Scolastica, and Karel ende Elegast"
+"Witnessing Middle Dutch Textual Traditions.
+Diplomatic Transcriptions of *Dietsche Catoen*, *Scolastica*, and *Karel ende Elegast*"

 ## ABSTRACT:
 We present a dataset of transcriptions of manuscripts and printed witnesses of the Middle Dutch texts *Dietsche Catoen*, *Rhymed Bible* or *Scolastica* (samples) and *Karel ende Elegast*.
 This open access dataset contains hyper-diplomatic transcriptions of these witnesses, amounting to a total of almost 29,000 verses.
 The data abides by the FAIR principles, is licensed under a CC-BY-SA license, and is available in multiple file formats.
 Due to its strictly diplomatic nature, this corpus is particularly suitable for research concerning, among others, textual stability, stemmatology and scribal profiling.